iCliniq Logo

 Conclusion

 Heart valve replacement surgery is the correction and replacement of defective heart valves.
 This surgery is generally an invasive procedure.
 After the surgery, the patient must inform the healthcare provider about any irritation at the surgical site or any fever that persists.
-The healthcare provider should also address coughing of blood and nausea, and dizziness.
+The healthcare provider should also address coughing of blood, nausea, and dizziness.
 Living a heart-healthy life is the key to a successful outlook after a heart valve replacement surgery.

 Frequently Asked Questions